pskanade/react-first-app/README.md

 - Use `{}` to write some java script inside the JSX tags.

-### Using attributes with user defined component tags
+### Using attributes with user defined component tags: Use of `PROPS`

 > (Take a look at the alongside code with the same commit.)

 - `props` object gets passed to the **Functional component** in this case.
 - When using **Class component** `this.props` gives access to the same attributes as above.
 - The text enclosed inside the component tag can be accessed using `props.children`

+### Using STATE

+- `state` object is allowed to be used in every component that extends `Component`.
+- This makes it easier to dynamically modify the UI, followed after the any event.